Guest article by Yuki Cheung

 We had adopted Juno (formerly Johnson) 2.5 weeks before the fiasco.
 Just to preface the rest of this post, let me reiterate the importance of taking time off with your new adoptee for the first couple of weeks.
 Should my fiancé and I not have pampered and cuddled and adored him for these first 2.5 weeks, we would have never been able to get Juno back.

 If you are reading this because you’ve just lost your pup, I understand you are in a frenzy right now.
-Let me cut the chase and share some tips and insights I’ve gained over my experience.
+Let me cut to the chase and share some tips and insights I’ve gained over my experience.
 If you just want to read the warm fuzzy lost & found story, feel free to proceed to Part II (coming soon!).

 Again, make sure your dog bonds with you as soon as possible.
 Accidents happen.
 Take at least two to four weeks off to help the dog get settled when you first receive it.
-Most dog losses happen within the first month, as they are unfamiliar with the new environment and especially easy to be spooked.
+Most dog losses happen within the first month, as they are unfamiliar with the new environment and are especially easy to be spooked.
 If it’s too early to walk it, at least stand outside with it from time to time near your home so that he gets familiar with the location (while potty training, for example).
 In our case, we had only spent 2.5 weeks with Juno and we lost him at a location he’d never been to before, very far from our home – the worst combination ever.
 There was no guarantee he’d even try to get back to us, which made the search so much harder.

 If you’ve lost your pup, think about your relationship with it and the key locations he could go to.
 The location you’ve lost it and your home are the two locations your dog would most likely try to go back to.
-Most dogs, when lost, will go back and forth between these places in attempt to find you.
+Most dogs, when lost, will go back and forth between these places in an attempt to find you.
 On the second day onwards, it will be very hungry so it will likely show up near sources of food such as dumpsters and garbage cans.
 When you begin to receive calls about sightings, keep these points in mind and try to plot out the area and paths that your dog is seen roaming.
 Very likely it will come back to some locations it has roamed before.
 This will give you focus on your search.

-1. Print in color
+1. Print in Color

 If your dog was wearing something (harness, collar) at the time of disappearance, try to find a picture of it wearing exactly the same item.
 If not, find the most colorful picture possible – or add a colorful border.
 A colorful picture makes a huge difference in getting your posters seen.
 Juno was wearing a red harness when he ran off, so our picture had lots of bright red on it (with a very exasperated-looking Juno wearing Muttluks boots for the first time) – an eye-catcher for sure!